 This page provides estimates of Tesla vehicles delivered and Autopilot miles driven segmented by Autopilot hardware version, based on the following milestones:

 - Sep-2014: Autopilot Hardware 1.0 installed (Autopilot not enabled).

 - Oct-2016: Autopilot Hardware 2.0 released.

 Tesla Vehicle Deliveries and Autopilot Hardware

-The primary source for the data on vehicle deliveries are the quarterly investor letters.
+The primary source for the data on vehicle deliveries are the quarterly letters.
 We scraped these to generate a quarterly estimates of Tesla vehicles delivered (by model) with minimal interpolation.
 You can download the CSV with this aggregated data here: tesla_vehicles.csv.
 The following is the plot showing the total number of delivered vehicles, segmented by Autopilot hardware.

 Total and Autopilot Miles

 I describe how I got the estimates below, but before that, let’s look at the numbers.
 The following is a plot of total Autopilot miles and Autopilot miles on the first and second generation of Autopilot hardware.
 Key mileage estimates to-date are: